machisuji/Wandledi/README.md

-I think that having another layer between view and controller that is responsible for how exactly everything is going to be displayed may hold several advantages by being able to apply all patterns and OOP techniques to it since it is normal Java code now and no auxiliary between HTML and Java.
+I think that having another layer between view and controller that is responsible for how exactly everything is going to be displayed may hold several advantages since you are able to apply all patterns and OOP techniques to it since it is normal Java code now and no auxiliary between HTML and Java.

 How is it coming along?